UCL/ADMUR/README.md

 # ADMUR
 ## Ancient Demographic Modelling Using Radiocarbon

+Statistical tools to directly model underlying population dynamics using date datasets (radiocarbon and other).

+### Population modelling

+Various model structures can be compared in a robust formal model comparison framework.
+Continuous Piecewise Linear (CPL) models are infinitely flexible, and can recover complex population dynamics if enough data is available.
+Other simpler models include: Uniform, Exponential, Gaussian, Cauchy, Sinusoidal, Logistic and Power law.
+Taphonomic loss included optionally as a power function.

+### Bayesian Parameter estimation

+Posterior parameter estimates of population models, using model likelihoods and a weak uniform prior.

+### SPDs and simulation based testing

-Tools to directly model underlying population dynamics using chronological datasets (radiocarbon and other) with a variety of models, including Continuous Piecewise Linear (CPL) model framework.
-Optional taphonomy.
-Model comparison framework using BIC.
-Package also calibrates 14C samples, and generates Summed Probability Distributions (SPD).
-CPL modelling directly estimates the most likely population trajectory given a dataset, using SPD simulation analysis to generate a Goodness-of-fit test for the best selected model.
+Package also calibrates 14C samples, generates Summed Probability Distributions (SPD), and performs SPD simulation analysis to generate a Goodness-of-fit test for the best selected model.

-Please contact a.timpson@ucl.ac.uk  in the first instance to make suggestions, report bugs or request help.
+Continuous Piecewise Linear (CPL) models that are flexible to estimate any complex population dynamics

 ## Installation
 Install from CRAN, then load
 ``` r
 install.packages('ADMUR')